binghy/VolcanoNFT_metadata/README.md

 - Use IPFS (**TO DO**)
 - Have your API return the JSON file.
 Use Node js for the API and ngrok npm package to share your local server by tunneling. **DONE**

 **Advertisement**: To retrieve the json file where the metadata are stored, ngrok must be runned (eventually on request).
+A random URL is dynamically created everty time the app is running.
+Custom domains are available only by submitting a commercial plan.
+- ngrok user guide and commands: [npm ngrok](https://www.npmjs.com/package/ngrok)
+- for alternatives check this article [ngrok Step-by-Step Guide](https://www.sitepoint.com/use-ngrok-test-local-site/)
 The json file retrieved shows the following values (associated to VolcanoNFT):
 {
 "name":"Volcano NFT metadata #1",